mesosphere/dcos-docs-site/pages/services/dse/2.4.0-5.1.10/limitations/index.md

 ## Rack-aware replication

-Rack awareness within the DC/OS DSE Service is not currently supported, but is planned to be supported with a future release of DC/OS.
+Rack awareness within the DC/OS {{ model.shortTechName }} Service is not currently supported, but is planned to be supported with a future release of DC/OS.